UO-CIS211/Duck_Sudoku/README.md

 search to solve harder puzzles.

-We will use a model-view-controller organization to associate either a graphical display or a textual display with the game.
+We will use a model-view-controller organization to associate a graphical display with the game.